-Operation Name Description/Conditions 4-BYTE PAGE PROGRAM (12h) PROGRAM operations can be extended to a 4-byte address range, with 4-BYTE QUAD INPUT FAST PROGRAM (34h) [A31:0] input during address cycle.
-Selection of the 3-byte or 4-byte address range can be enabled in two 4-BYTE EXTENDED QUAD INPUT FAST PROGRAM (3Eh) Selection of the 3-byte or 4-byte address range can be enabled in two ways: through the nonvolatile configuration register or through the ENABLE 4-BYTE ADDRESS MODE/EXIT 4-BYTE ADDRESS MODE commands.
+Operation Name Description/Conditions PROGRAM operations can be extended to a 4-byte address range, with 4-BYTE QUAD INPUT FAST PROGRAM (34h) [A31:0] input during address cycle.
+GRAM (3En) Selection of the 3-byte or 4-byte address range can be enabled in two ways: through the nonvolatile configuration register or through the ENABLE 4-BYTE ADDRESS MODE/EXIT 4-BYTE ADDRESS MODE commands.
 4-BYTE commands and DTR 4-BYTE commands function in 4-BYTE and DTR 4-BYTE protocol regardless of settings in the nonvolatile configuration register or enhanced volatile configuration register; other commands function in 4-BYTE and DTR protocols only after the specific protocol is enabled by the register settings.